Mental Health and Psychology Dictionary

 Ideas (usually, not entirely delusional) that involve suspicions or beliefs that one is being singled out for persecution, harassment, unfair treatment, or elimination.
 When more severe, known as persecutory delusions (see Paranoid Personality Disorder).

-and unpredictable.
-He distrusts others and suspects them of harboring ulterior
+ominous, and unpredictable.
+He distrusts others and suspects them of

 They cower at home, planning their defenses, plotting and counter-plotting, weary of any attempt to communicate with him.
 To them, any information, even the most trivial, is a potential future weapon.
 Moreover, even the most benign gestures, comments, or events assume threatening proportions, nefarious meanings, malicious intent, and occult and debasing outcomes (see: Ideas of Reference).
 Paranoids are hypersensitive and unforgiving.
 Every remark is automatically and immediately interpreted as an insult, injury, attack, or slight directed at the paranoid, his personality, or reputation - and provokes aggression.
 Inevitably, paranoids are socially isolated and appear to be eccentric.